 - Note: If you are taking very low dose pills with just 20ug of ethinyl estradiol and miss 2 pills, you should follow the instructions for missing 3 or more pills.

-You may have breakthrough bleeding (spotting) if you forget to take your pill on time; some women’s bodies are so sensitive that they will bleed if they take their pill just 20 minutes late.
+You may have breakthrough bleeding (spotting) if you forget to take your pill on time; some people’s bodies are so sensitive that they will bleed if they take their pill just 20 minutes late.
 If you miss pills you may get an extra menstrual period.

 What if I’m not happy with the hormonal pills that I’m taking?